-14. Assessment regulations

-This course is subject to the University's Common Assessment Regulations (located in Section 16 of the Quality Handbook).
-Any course specific assessment features are described below: Course referenced to 'Marketing' is not subject to specific QAA benchmarking national QAA Benchmark Statements: Course recognised by: requirements, but is matched to expectations for General Business Management.
-Date implemented: 1 st September 2018 Course recognised by: Date this course specification approved: Any additional information:
+14. Assessment regulations This course is subject to the University's Common Assessment Regulations (located in Section 16 of the Quality Handbook).
+Any course specific assessment features are described below: Course referenced to national QAA Benchmark Statements: 'Marketing' is not subject to specific QAA benchmarking requirements, but is matched to expectations for General Business Management.
+Course recognised by: Date implemented: 1 st September 2018 Course recognised by: Date this course specification approved: Any additional information: